Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 Litecoin solved this problem by separating the transaction layer from the mining layer.

 In the past, to be sure that the blockchain had not been tampered with, miners needed to confirm transactions by “mining” them, where they dedicate a lot of computing power to verifying that the transactions are legitimate.
-If the number of transactions in that block grew, the cost of mining a block increasing.
+The cost of mining a block increased as the number of transactions in that block increased.

-But there are two stages to Litecoin.
-First, the network creates a reward by creating a new block.
+But Litecoin has two steps.
+Next by generating a new block, the network creates a reward.
 And then, when the next block’s time limit is up, it divides the mining rewards.

 This means that miners don’t have to validate every transaction.
-In the case of Litecoin, miners only have to validate blocks that have over 2,000 transactions in them, and the majority of the blocks being validated right now are at less than this threshold, said Charles Hayter, the CEO of CryptoCompare, a service that offers a price-calculation tool for cryptocurrencies, in an email.
+In the case of Litecoin, miners just need to verify blocks that have more than 2,000 transactions in them, and most of the blocks that are actually validated are below this threshold, said Charles Hayter, CEO of CryptoCompare, a service that provides an email with a price estimation tool for cryptocurrencies.

 “So there is very little need for miners to validate every transaction,” Hayter said.
 “And that’s the key thing that supports the Litecoin network.”